 Due to my work, I am often not immediately available by telephone.
-While I can be in my office between 10 am to 9 pm Monday - Friday and 10 am - 4 pm on Saturday, I let my answering machine answer my calls.
+While I can be in my Silverton office between 10 am to 8 p.m.
+Monday and Thursday and 10 am - 4 p.m. on Saturday, and other days in Canby, I let my answering machine answer my calls.
 I monitor my calls throughout the day.
 I will usually return your call in a few hours and/or on the same day with the exception of Sundays and holidays.
-In the event of an emergency related to your treatment with me, during the hours of 10 am to 5 pm Monday-Friday, call my answering machine at 503-873-3608 and please identify in your message that your call is urgent.
+In the event of an emergency related to your treatment with me, during the hours of 10 am to 5 p.m.
+Monday-Saturday call my answering machine at 503-873-3608 and please identify in your message that your call is urgent.

 If you feel you cannot wait for me to return your call or there is a delay in my ability to return your call, contact your primary care physician or the nearest emergency room and ask to speak with a mental health professional.
 In an emergency involving immediate risk to someone's safety or well-being, clients agree to go to the nearest hospital emergency room or call 911 without waiting for me to return the call.
 If I am unavailable for an extended time, I will provide you with the name of a colleague to contact, if necessary.